-- Incoming calls to the enterprise site from PSTN phones using the SIP trunk provided by Sunrise, calls made to SIP, UNIStim, Digital and Analog telephones at the enterprise. - All inbound PSTN calls were routed to the enterprise across the SIP trunk to Sunrise. - Outgoing calls from the enterprise site completed via Sunrise's SIP trunk to PSTN destinations, calls made from SIP, UNIStim, Digital and Analog telephones. - All outbound PSTN calls were routed from the enterprise across the SIP trunk to Sunrise. - Inbound and outbound PSTN calls to/from Avaya 2050PC IP softphone. - Calls using the G.711A codec. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using T.38 and G.711 pass-through transmission. - Caller ID Presentation and Caller ID Restriction. - DTMF transmission using RFC 2833 with successful Voice Mail/ACD navigation for inbound and outbound calls. - User features such as hold and resume, transfer and conference. - Call coverage and call forwarding for endpoints at the enterprise site. - Off-net call forwarding and mobile twinning.
+- Incoming calls to the enterprise site from PSTN phones using the SIP trunk provided by Swisscom, calls made to SIP, UNIStim, Digital and Analog telephones at the enterprise. - All inbound PSTN calls were routed to the enterprise across the SIP trunk to Swisscom. - Outgoing calls from the enterprise site completed via Swisscom's SIP trunk to PSTN destinations, calls made from SIP, UNIStim, Digital and Analog telephones. - All outbound PSTN calls were routed from the enterprise across the SIP trunk to Swisscom. - Inbound and outbound PSTN calls to/from Avaya 2050 IP Softphone. - Calls using the G.711A and G.729 codecs. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using T.38 and G.711A pass-through. - Caller ID Presentation and Caller ID Restriction. - DTMF transmission using RFC 2833 with successful Voice Mail navigation for inbound and outbound calls. - User features such as hold and resume, transfer and conference. - Call coverage and call forwarding for endpoints at the enterprise site.

-• Transmission and response of SIP OPTIONS messages sent by Sunrise's SIP trunk requiring Avaya response and sent by Avaya requiring Sunrise's response.
+- Off-net call forwarding and mobile twinning. - Transmission and response of SIP OPTIONS messages sent by Swisscom's SIP trunk requiring Avaya response and sent by Avaya requiring Swisscom' response.
+Note: Swisscom requested the transmission of OPTIONs from Avaya every 15 seconds.
+Please refer to Section 6.5.3 for configuration settings.